 Mr Wray is a graduate in Law with a post graduate diploma in Art History.
 He is a self-employed solicitor and has an extensive history of employment as a senior associate, partner and sole principal in law firms in Melbourne and Perth.
 He has lectured in legal studies and has authored publications relating to Australian Military History.

 Colonel Young (Retd) has a Diploma in Law and a Diploma in Criminology.
 He served in the Australian Army for 22 years holding appointments as Judge Advocate Administrator, Judge Advocate, Defence Force Magistrate and Chief Legal Officer.
 In his capacity as a Judge Advocate he sat on military trials in Somalia and Cambodia.
 Prior to his appointment as a Senior Member of the VRB in 1997 he worked as a solicitor advocate which he continues to do on a part time basis as a sole practitioner.

-Lieutenant Colonel Young is an Army Officer in the Australian Defence Force and has been since 1992.
-Lieutenant Colonel Young saw active service in Iraq in 2006.
-He was appointed Services Member of the VRB in 2008.
+Colonel Young is an Army Officer in the Australian Defence Force and has been since 1992.
+Colonel Young saw active service in Iraq in 2006.
+He was appointed as a Services Member of the VRB in 2008.

 Ms Anderson holds a Bachelor of Laws (with Honours) degree from Flinders University of South Australia and a Master of Law degree from Cambridge University, United Kingdom.
 After working as a Senior Legal Officer for the Commonwealth Director of Public Prosecutions she was appointed as a Deputy President of the Guardianship Board of South Australia in 2009.
 She served in this role for five years before being appointed as a Senior Legal Member of the NSW Civil and Administrative Tribunal in 2014.